 The one day I was going to spend in Grand Teton National Park threw me an expected curveball.
 Through the bushes and trees, the soon-to-be-famous Grizzly Bear #399 had just come out of her den with her three cubs, one of them also soon-to-be-famous #610.
 I had never seen anything like it.
 I spent the remainder of the day getting acquainted with a few of the local photographers that were also out, then headed to a hotel to stay another night.
 I spent the remainder of the trip there and drove back to Phoenix in one day.

 I moved up later that year, determined to become a successful full-time photographer, using the endless natural beauty as my guide.
-I currently happily call Jackson Hole my home, where I’m experiencing the area with my best friend and wife, and our baby daughter, who are my inspiration and motivation.
+I am currently happy to call Jackson Hole my home, where I experience the area with my daughter, who is my inspiration and motivation.

-Movies: How to Train Your Dragon; Star Wars; Star Trek II, IV, VI, VIII; John Carter; anything Pixar; anything Edgar Wright; Hector and the Search for Happiness; LEGO Movie; The Mitchells vs the Machines
+Movies: How to Train Your Dragon; Star Wars; Star Trek II, IV, VI, VIII; John Carter; anything Pixar; anything Edgar Wright; Hector and the Search for Happiness; LEGO Movie; Free Guy; The Mitchells vs the Machines; The Big Year

-Shows: Star Trek (all of ’em); Firefly; Arrested Development; Parks and Rec; Spaced; Farscape; South Park; Pushing Daisies; Master of None; Unbreakable Kimmy Schmidt; The Orville
+Shows: The Orville; Star Trek (all of ’em); Firefly; Arrested Development; Parks and Rec; Spaced; Farscape; South Park; Pushing Daisies; Master of None; Unbreakable Kimmy Schmidt

 Books: The End of Night; Where the Wild Things Were; John Carter series; Walden; Desert Solitaire; Cosmos; A New Earth; The Four Agreements; Cowed; My First Summer in the Sierra

-Play: Hiking; Hiking with my wife; Backpacking; Music production; Snowshoeing; Drawing; Painting; Astrophotography
+Play: Hiking; Backpacking; Music production; Snowshoeing; Drawing; Painting; Astrophotography

 Trails: Arizona Trail; Teton Crest; Picacho Peak; Angel’s Landing; North Kaibab; Upper Muley Twist; Spooky Slot; Delta Lake; Crack Canyon; Table Mountain